This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 Best & Worst Years for Audi A4 1st Generation (1996-2001)

 The first-gen Audi A4, aka the B5 series, hit the streets in 1996, replacing the Audi 80.
-It brought a fresh look, zippier performance, and a bunch of new tech to the compact executive car scene.
+It brought a novel look, zippier performance, and a bunch of new tech to the compact executive car scene.

 The Best Year: 2001